isabella232/share-securely-website/README.md

 4. `npm run deploy`

 This will prepare all SCSS for production and publish only the contents of the `public/` folder to the `gh-pages` branch

+**NOTE:** Don't delete the CNAME file.
+WIthout it the custom domain on Github Pages breaks.
+ANy time the domain needs to be changed, it should be in the settings of the repo and manually in the CNAME file (in that order)